-Although we usually think of mismatch repair as a mutation avoidance system, there are two known instances where action of the pathway is required for mutation production.
+Although we usually think of mismatch repair as a mutation avoidance system, there are two instances where action of the pathway is required for mutation production.
 One of these is the expansion of (CAG)n/(CTG)n triplet repeat sequences, the cause of a number of neurodegenerative disorders such as Huntington's disease and myotonic dystrophy.
 Work of others with mouse models has shown that (CAG)n/(CTG)n expansion in somatic cells depends on the mismatch repair activities MutSβ (MSH2-MSH3 heterodimer that recognizes extrahelical extrusions of 2-10 nucleotides) and MutLα.
 A popular model invokes MutSβ recognition of small (CAG)x or (CTG)x extrusions produced by "strand slippage" and processing by the repair system as key events that may lead to repeat expansion.
 However, because expansion can occur in postmitotic cells, it has been unclear how mismatch repair initiates on nonreplicating DNA.
 We have identified a simple mechanism by which this may occur.

 We have found that (CAG)n/(CTG)n extrusions of 2- or 3-repeat units serve as moderately effective PCNA loading sites when present in covalently continuous DNA.
-Because these lesions are also well-recognized by MutSβ, this leads to activation of MutLα endonuclease, which can incise either DNA strand, thus providing an intermediate for downstream repair events.
+Because these lesions are also recognized by MutSβ, this leads to activation of MutLα endonuclease, which can incise either DNA strand, thus providing an intermediate for downstream repair events.
 Indeed, covalently continuous heteroduplex DNA containing a 2- or 3-repeat unit extrusion also triggers MutSβ- and MutLα-endonuclease-dependent mismatch repair in nuclear extracts of human cells, and the reaction occurs without obvious strand bias.
 These findings thus provide a simple mechanism for initiation of triplet repeat processing in nonreplicating DNA.

 Structural Analysis of Human Mismatch Repair Proteins

 Our long-term collaboration with Lorena Beese’s laboratory (Duke University) has yielded structures for MutSα bound to a variety of DNA lesions, as well as several structures of the Exo1 amino-terminal catalytic domain bound to a 5’-recessed DNA duplex.
-In addition to clarifying the mode of DNA lesion recognition, the MutSα structures have permitted visualization in a structural context of those amino acid residues that are altered by missense mutations in HNPCC patients.
+In addition to clarifying the mode of DNA lesion recognition, the MutSα structures have permitted visualization in a structural context of those amino acid residues that are altered by missense mutations in Lynch syndrome patients.
 Exo1 structures have revealed that this nuclease introduces a sharp bend into the helix at a nick or gap while fraying the 5’ terminus that is destined for hydrolysis.
 Structural features of the Exo1-DNA complex and comparative biochemical analysis of the catalytic domain and full-length forms of the enzyme have also suggested a simple mechanism for allosteric activation of Exo1 by partner proteins like MutSα.

 Work on the bacterial and human mismatch repair systems has been supported in part by grants from the National Institutes of Health.